PierreGode/Linux-Active-Directory-join-script/README.md

 Supported OS's: Ubuntu 14-20 + mate, Debian ,Cent OS,Rasbian ,Fedora, Linux Mint, Kali and Elemantary OS

+Added support to Perform a SASL (Negotiate/Kerberos/NTLM/Digest) LDAP bind with request signing (integrity verification) on-SSL-encrypted) LDAP connection. see more in wiki.

 This is a script for Active Directory join with realmd. and is a result of a lot of small upgrades according as needs has emerged.